vrishabhparmar/react-tutorial/React.md

 - componentDidMount() → runs after the component is rendered

-✅ Common use: Fetching data from an API
+- ✅Common use: Fetching data from an API

 2. Updating (when props or state change)